bcheung92/mygem5/README.md

 # mygem5
-the project of SEU IC 2014 @Bcheung&Wide&JKC
+the project of SEU IC 2014 @JKC&Bcheung&Wide